makeusabrew/decking/README.md

 by reading container information from a `decking.json` package file on a project by project basis.

+To use the Docker Remote API wherever possible (not everywhere, does not appear to support -name and -link flags yet).

 ## Methods

 None of the below are fully implemented yet, but they're the rough